GrinonBarrett/Taksidos/Core Rules/Creatures/Taraskar.md

 ### Taraskar
 A man eating monster which can be made timid by a pure maiden.
 A taraskar will hide in a cave or along a river and venture out to eat a humanoid.
 They are known for their low profile and incredible reaction speed, among other features.
+It is known they are docile towards those of pure heart who have never commit violance against another.
 Their plural is Taraskain.
 Their collective noun is a provence.

 **Creature Type**: Taraskain are Beasts.